SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/03-Reading-and-Printing-a-Matrix.md

     System.out.println();
 }
 ```
-This is one of the standard ways to print a two-dimensional array.

 We access each element of the array one by one and print them separated by a space.
 [/slide]